janehu1999/github_workshop/readme.md

 ## Scraping Data

-Since we are rolling up on the spookiest holiday, it might be worth pulling in some data on horror movies.
+Since we are rolling up on the spookiest holiday – Halloween, it might be worth pulling in some data on horror movies.
 Not surprisingly, Wikipedia has some information about the top-grossing horror movies of all time.

 ``` r
 library(data.table)